The Challenge

 What I learned

 Throughout the project, I was able to significantly strengthen my skills in PCB and harness design.
-I was able to learn a great deal with working in both Altium and VeSys, understanding how the softwares works and being able to properly design drawings that meet specifications and adhere to engineering standards.
-Additionally, learning how to select and source certain parts for design helped me better understand the framework that goes into building hardware.
-From start to finish, I was able to grasp both the digital and physical sides of electrical hardware, expanding my knowledge and skillset in electrical engineering.
+I was able to learn a great deal with working in both Altium and VeSys, understanding how the software works and being able to properly design drawings that meet specifications and adhere to engineering standards.
+Additionally, learning how to select and source certain parts for design helped me better understand the foundational framework that goes into building hardware.
+From start to finish, I was able to grasp both the digital and physical sides of electrical hardware, guiding my comprehension on the entire process that goes into developing new hardware.